Shaarai Shomayim Committees

 Our committees are:

-Adult Jewish Growth – Responsible for planning and implementing the adult education programs sponsored by Shaarai Shomayim, including adult Hebrew language instruction, Torah study and Talmud study.
+Adult Jewish Growth: Plans and implements the adult education programs sponsored by Shaarai Shomayim, including adult Hebrew language instruction, Torah study and Talmud study.
 They also plan and sponsor Jewish Movie Night, the Monday night scholar series and the annual Scholar in Residence weekend program, as well as the biennial Adult/Family retreat.

-History & Archives - This committee is responsible for maintaining the Congregation’s historical archive, and for promoting our history through displays, exhibits, oral histories, and written materials.
+History & Archives: Maintains the Congregation’s historical archive, and for promoting our history through displays, exhibits, oral histories, and written materials.

-Library – Our Temple’s library is a resource for the entire congregation.
-The Library committee oversees the Temple’s collection of documents, books and manuscripts and strives to be a resource for congregants.
+Library: Our Temple’s library is a resource for the entire congregation.
+This committee oversees the Temple’s collection of documents, books and manuscripts and strives to be a resource for congregants.

-Technology – Our Technology Committee works with functional areas within the synagogue to support and advance our internal network, web technologies, and other digital efforts.
+Technology: Provides technical support to the synagogue in order to advance our internal network, web technologies, and other digital efforts.

-Tikkun Olam - This group responds to and supports social action within our own community and around the world, and is responsible for planning our annual Mitzvah Day as well as our involvement in the city-wide homeless shelter project.
+Tikkun Olam: Responds to and supports social action within our own community and around the world, and is responsible for planning our annual Mitzvah Day as well as our involvement in the city-wide homeless shelter project.